 Graduating from Texas State University, Robert took his marketing degree to Army Ranger school in Ft.
 Benning, GA.
 From there he became a Special Forces Medic and Special Ops Green Beret.
 He then served four tours in harms way in Iraq, Afghanistan and Africa.
 These ”post graduate studies” earned him a Purple Heart, Bronze Star, and numerous ribbons, medals and commendations from subjects not covered in college.

 A husband and father of two, he now lives in Southern California with his wife and children.
-He is the author of the upcoming memoir, Love Me When I’m Gone as well as the recently released novel The Pact.
+He is the author of the memoir, Love Me When I’m Gone as well as the recently released novel The Pact.

 Robert Patrick Lewis on USA Cares

 As an Author, I get to write and talk on radio about my Green Beret experience.
 As part of Authors United for Veterans, I join with my fellow authors in support of USA Cares.

 Having fought in Iraq and Afghanistan, I came through some tough spots.
 I came home with medals on my chest and metal in my chest, and was blessed with family support and financial stability to get me and my family through the wounds you cannot see, and the pain you cannot anticipate, and so many expenses!